benjaminwil/lifer/README.md

 _Lifer is currently in pre-release.
 Features are incomplete.
 Your mileage may vary._

+**What's with the name?** Lifer aims to be easy to maintain for the lifetime of your static site by requiring few dependencies and being very extensible by the end user, without the need for gem plugins.
+The generator should also "breathe life" into your project because it's so easy to use.

 ## Features

 Here's a short overview of Lifer's flagship features.